Voting snag in Arizona fuels election conspiracy theories

 At issue were printers that were not producing dark enough markings on the ballots, which required election officials to change the printer settings.
 Until then, some voters who tried to insert their ballots into voting tabulators were forced to wait and use other machines or were told they could leave their ballots in a drop box.
 Those votes were expected to be counted Wednesday.

-Some of the tabulators at 60 voting sites did not read the ballots because the printers did not produce what are known as “timing marks” dark enough to be read by the machines.
+Some of the tabulators did not read the ballots because the printers did not produce what are known as “timing marks” dark enough to be read by the machines.
+Timing marks tell a ballot scanner the voter’s precinct, party and other information so it can properly tabulate their choices.
 Voters who had their ballots rejected were told they could try the location’s second tabulator, put it in a ballot box to be counted at the central facility later or cancel it and go to another vote center.

+Election officials have a variety of tools, including a different type of scanner, for accurately reading the lightly inked marks, said Eddie Perez, an election technology specialist with OSET Institute, an election security and integrity nonprofit organization.
+He was confident the ballots would be accurately processed.

 The majority of Arizona counties do not count ballots at polling places.
 Officials bring the ballots to a central facility for counting.
-The ballots that were left in the drop boxes will be counted at that central site.
+The ballots that were left in the drop boxes in Maricopa County will be counted at their central site.

+The county’s main election building where votes are tabulated was the scene of protests by hundreds of Trump supporters, some of whom were armed, after he lost in 2020.
+Just after polls closed at 7 p.m., mounted deputies deployed to the counting center.
+Gates, the county supervisor, said there was no need for protesters to come to the facility, although he said they had a right to be there.

+“There’s nothing that happened here today that would indicate a need to be out here, a need to address some injustice,” Gates said.
+“We had an issue with printers that has been addressed by the good people of Maricopa County.”

 The problem slowed down voting in both traditionally Democratic and Republican areas, especially at an outlet mall in conservative far-flung Anthem.
 Some voters there reported waiting several hours to be able to vote with the only one of two tabulators working.

-Note: This story has been corrected to reflect that there are 223 vote centers, not 232.